-The Middle College is a workforce training program for young adults, ages 18 - 28, who desire specific industry training and either have a GED/HS diploma or need a GED.
-Middle College training programs are five to seven months in length and include academic instruction, soft skill training, and industry recognized credentials needed to successfully enter into and maintain a career in a high demand field.
-Current training programs include Certified Nurse Aide, Customer Service, and Warehousing/ Distribution/Logistics.
-All programs are grant-funded, resulting in a low to no cost academic/workforce training for qualified students.
+The Middle College is a workforce training program where individuals can train and receive certifications targeting specific industries.
+Classes are offered for individuals who have a GED/HS diploma as well as for those who need a GED.
+Middle College training programs are typically four to six months in length and include academic instruction, soft skills training, and training for the industry recognized certifications needed to successfully enter and maintain a career in a high demand field.
+All training classes are supported through grant funded resources, resulting in low cost to no cost academic/workforce training classes for qualified students.